qrdl/testaroli/docs/README.md

 ```
 // you want to test function foo() which in turn calls function bar(), so you
 // override function bar() to check whether it is called with correct argument
-// and to return preferdined result
+// and to return predefined result

 func foo() error {
     ...